-- What information do service records contain?
+- What information do they contain?

 Where are British Army WW2 Service Records Held?

-- Finding British Army Officer Service Records for WW1
+- Finding British Army Officer Service Records of the First World War

-- Finding British Army Soldier Service Records for WW1
+- Finding British Army Other Rank Service Records of the First World War

 What Information do British Army WW2 Service Records Contain?

 A service record will provide a wealth of information relating to a soldier’s service during the Second World War.
 They are vital records which will enable you to research a soldier in greater depth and will contain information which cannot be found elsewhere.
 The exact contents of a service record will vary from soldier to soldier depending on when they joined and the nature of their service.
 The service records for officers have the greatest variation in surviving documents and have often been heavily weeded.
 However, officers are a lot easier to track through war diaries than soldiers who served in the ranks.
 You will receive either a scan or photocopy of a service record, which will usually be between six and eighteen pages in length.
 A service record will usually contain the following information: